UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

   "maxLength": 2700
 },
 ```
-These definitions can be used for elements within the jsons form:
+These definitions can be used for fields in the metadata form:

 ```
 "properties": {